Guide to the Southern end of Klong Prao Beach

 South Towards Klong Prao Village

-Not far away, the 3 star Annika Resort (formerly Ramayana) sits roadside, hoping that visitors will stay in the belief that they can easily walk down to the beach from here – they can’t, although it’s a good choice for anyone wanting a very nice room at a reasonable price.
-A free shuttle service takes guests to the beach at The Dewa or AWA Resort, both of which is owned by the same family.
+Not far away, the 3 star Annika Resort (formerly Ramayana) sits roadside, hoping that visitors will stay in the belief that they can easily walk down to the beach from here – they can’t.
+Although it’s a good choice for anyone wanting a very nice room at a reasonable price.
+A free, hourly shuttle service takes guests to the beach at Longstay Resort, which is bordered by the sea and river estuary.

-The hotel restaurant is usually empty in the evening as nearby, there are two good Thai / Seafood restaurants ‘Pu-Talay’ and ‘Iyara’ both also on the banks of the river estuary and both serving your Thai & seafood favourites.
-For a cold beer, Thai & Western food try Moley’s and Sapporot Bar, two small English run places that are also on the riverside.
+For a cold beer and simple plate of Thai food try Sapporot Bar, a small English / Thai run place also on the riverside.
 You can also rent scooters or fishing equipment there.
-Our holiday home, Baan Moon Fisherman’s Villa, is also down this sidestreet by the river
+Our holiday home, Baan Moon Fisherman’s Villa, is also down this side street by the river.

 Adjacent to Iyara is the Stand Up Paddle Board Station.
 You can rent an SUP with guide and take a paddle up the river into the mangroves or down to the sea.
 In addition they have a very nice catamaran for daily hire.
 Ideal if you have a large family or group and want to go out for a day’s cruise or just for a couple of hours at sunset.